Tutorials

 connection_string: 'md:'

-A typical CloudQuery configuration consists of two parts: a source and a destination.
-A Postgres database is the source in this case, and we've configured it to copy the
+A typical CloudQuery configuration file has two parts: a source and a destination.
+The PostgreSQL database is the source here, configured to copy the

-table from a locally running Postgres database.
-The destination is the DuckDB plugin, and instead of a local file we've configured it to write to the main MotherDuck database.
-You can also use an alias for the MotherDuck database, such as md:cloudquery
+customers table from a locally running instance.
+The destination is the DuckDB integration, and instead of writing to a local file we've pointed it at MotherDuck.
+You can also use a named database, like md:cloudquery.How Do You Authenticate with MotherDuck? #

 The last step is to start the sync.
-This will automatically create new tables in MotherDuck and start loading data from Postgres to MotherDuck.
+CloudQuery will automatically create tables in MotherDuck and begin loading data from PostgreSQL.

 In your terminal, run: